 Subsequently, the publishing landscape has changed significantly.
 Many new textbooks have appeared.
 In the meantime, the Internet now dominates the textbook market in many cases.
 Nevertheless, the fragmented knowledge and the mixture with "fake news" still cannot replace a good textbook.

-The complete re-editing of "Vegetation and Climate" is related to the translation of the paperback into Dari as a basis for a modern ecology textbook for Afghanistan.
+The complete re-editing of "Vegetation and Climate" is related to the translation of the book into Dari as a basis for a modern ecology textbook for Afghanistan.
 This gave rise to the idea of producing a translation of the 7th edition of "Vegetation and Climate Zones" into the local language (Dari), but adapted to the ecological and vegetation conditions of the country.
 However, it soon became clear that this would only be possible if the German edition were first completely revised and supplemented with suitable colour illustrations; only then would a good translation be feasible.
 Thus, this richly illustrated new edition is at the same time the basis for a new, modern ecology textbook in Afghanistan.

 Almost everywhere in the country there is still a lack of the simplest textbooks; poorly legible, copied pages are often the only thing available.
 Or they are foreign textbooks that have been translated literally and hardly address the local conditions.
 In Afghanistan's universities, teaching is still frontal.
 Students depend on their notes during lectures; there are no good and modern standard textbooks for students and for teachers to prepare for classes and exams.
 This is why the translation of this pocket book was so important.
 Also, it enables us to deal with some terms that are wrong or not clearly clarified in Dari in biology.
 In the previous few Dari-language books, there are no adequate translations for scientific terms; they have been coined here in the Dari translation itself and all collected in a glossary.